Carlos Santana Player Props: Pirates vs. Angels

-Carlos Santana -- .129 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Los Angeles Angels, with Reid Detmers on the mound, on July 22 at 9:07 PM ET.
+Carlos Santana -- with a slugging percentage of .194 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates versus the Los Angeles Angels, with Tyler Anderson on the mound, on July 23 at 4:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Angels.
+In his previous game, he went 1-for-4 with a double and an RBI against the Angels.

 Carlos Santana Game Info & Props vs. the Angels